kungchinglin/erdos_bootcamp_2021/04_webapp/page_model.md

 **Training:** We train the following models: logistic regression, random forest classifier, XGBoost, and AdaBoost.
 To deal with imbalance data, we modified the weight of the loss function by (100/*x*)-1, where *x* is the percentage of popular posts.

 **Model Performance:** We compare the models performace using the precision-recall curves.
+As shown below, model perfomances are more or less similar, but XGBoost gives the best performance.

 ![picture](../figures/prec_rec_curve_summary_DU.png)